ItsTauTvyDas/WindowsTaskbarHider/README.md

 # Windows Taskbar Hider - Make your wallpaper look cleaner!
+(Not finished)

 ## What is this?
 This is a light-weight Windows-only application that hides the taskbar when no window is maximized!